telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/customizing/how-to-create-custom-parameter-editors.md

 }
 ````

-In this example, we set the `ListView` widget to be used for both the `ParameterSingleSelectTemplate` and `ParameterMultiSelectTemplate` templates which means that all report parameters with available values will be rendered using the `ListView` widget regardless of the type of the report parameter(string, DateTime, etc.)
+In this example, we set the `ListView` widget to be used for both the `ParameterSingleSelectTemplate` and `ParameterMultiSelectTemplate` templates which means that all report parameters with available values will be rendered using the `ListView` widget, regardless of the type of the report parameter(string, DateTime, etc.)

 ## See Also